osate/website/source/setup-development.md

 Please report issues with the setup using the osate2-core issue tracker on Github.

-## Troubleshooting
+## Q & A / Troubleshooting

+### The heap size is set to 1GB.
+How do I increase that to 2GB?

+The initial heap size is set to 1GB for 32bit environments with a process size limitation of 2GB, in particular 32bit Windows).
+You can edit the user setup to override the setting for all eclipse installations.
+Follow these steps in eclipse:

+1. Open the user setup: _Navigate_ -> _Open Setup_ -> _User_
+2. Add an Eclipse Ini task: In the setup editor right click on *User* and select *New Child* -> *Eclipse Ini*
+3. Edit the task properties: Right click on the new *Eclipse Ini* task and select *Show Properties View*
+4. Set the maximum heap size value: In the properties view enter the _Option_ "-Xmx" (without the quotes) and _Value_ "2g" or "2048m" (without the quotes) to set the heap size to 2GB.
+5. Save the user setup
+6. Execute the setup: *Help* -> *Perform Setup Tasks...*

+You can also edit the installation setup to establish a maximum heap size just for this eclipse installation.

+### How do I add a feature to my eclipse installation and share it with others in my team?

+Create your own setup file and import it into eclipse.
+P2 Director tasks install features in eclipse.
+It is recommended to put setup files under version control.

+### I have installed a feature in my eclipse installation, but it's not available when I start OSATE using a launch configuration.

+Installed features must be part of the target platform to be available to a runtime workbench.
+The OSATE2 setup uses a target platform _Modular Target_.
+To add to this target create a _Targlet_ in your setup.
+See osate2.setup for an example.

+### How can I add a feature to the OSATE2 development setup?

+Edit the OSATE2 setup (add a P2 director task and/or a targlet) and submit a pull request. **DO NOT push a modified _osate2.setup_ file to the develop branch on github!**

-**Q:** I get an error message "Target is not a JDK Root.
+### I get an error message "Target is not a JDK Root.
 Java executable was not found"

-**A:** This tends to happen on Windows when the Java version is updated.
+This tends to happen on Windows when the Java version is updated.
 Oracle's installer removes the old version and installs the new version into a new directory.
 Go back in the Oomph dialog to the variables page and change the *JRE 1.8 Location* variable to the new location.

+### Where can I find documentation about Oomph setups?

+On the eclipse wiki: [Eclipse Oomph Authoring](https://wiki.eclipse.org/Eclipse_Oomph_Authoring)